ranieldodriguez/Main/Instructions, Guides, Certification Prep/Project+/My Weak Areas.md

 - A business analyst operates as a translator between business and informationt technology (IT).
 Therefore, business analyst will gather business and technical requirements.
 - Business analyst verify project deliverables against requirements.
 Therefore, they assist with testing and validation.

+### Message Shared Matches Reality

+- Capturing information ensures the message shared matches reality.
+For example, capturing and sharing meeting notes helps ensure integrity.
+Communication and project progress can also occur verbally through formal reviews and casual conversations of accurately captured information
+- Centralizing information ensures the messages shared match reality.
+- Communication artifacts summarize project progress, conversations, and decisions.
+Documents should always reflect a project's actual progress (reality).

+### Collaborating for Conflict Resolution

+Collaborating is when all parties work together to find a win-win solution.
+Given the need to align with the sponsor's interests while also valuing the input of both programmers, collaborating would be the most effective approach in this scenario.
+This method would invlove brainstorming and coming up with solution that meets the needs and preferences of all stakeholders.